AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/ECS Bare Metal Instance types/Overview.md

 -   Is an instance family in which all instances are I/O optimized.
 -   Supports only standard SSDs and ultra disks.
 -   Supports only VPCs.
--   Provides high network performance with a packet forwarding rate of 2,000 Kpps.
+-   Provides high network performance with a packet forwarding rate of 2,000,000 pps.
 -   Suits the following scenarios:
     -   Workloads that require direct access to physical resources or that require a license to be bound to the hardware
     -   Gaming and finance applications that require high performance